-2016 Legislative Agenda
+2017 Legislative Agenda

 1. Help Communities Address Blight, End Homelessness, and Provide Homes within Reach

 The US Department of Housing & Urban Development (HUD) and the US Department of Agriculture (USDA) administer programs that provide safe, secure, affordable homes to hundreds of thousands of low income Pennsylvanians.
 In addition, cities and towns across the commonwealth rely on HUD and USDA funding to address blighted properties and revitalize communities.
 Congress must provide adequate funding for HUD and USDA housing and community development programs to end homelessness, repurpose vacant and abandoned properties, and ensure a home within reach of all Pennsylvanians.
 The Pennsylvania state budget also provides resources to address homelessness, provide home modifications for people with disabilities, and assist community revitalization efforts.
 Yet these funds have been reduced dramatically over the past decade.
 An increased investment in Keystone Communities, the Homeless Assistance Program, and the Human Services Development Fund is necessary to address today’s needs.

-2. Help Counties Expand the Availability of Affordable Homes
+4. Help Counties Expand the Availability of Affordable Homes

 The Optional County Affordable Housing Act, commonly known as Act 137, allows counties to enact housing fees on the recording of deeds and mortgages.
 The fees go into county run Affordable Housing Funds to support an array of programs and housing developments.
 Most counties in the state have Act 137 funds.
 There is a limitation on the amount of the fee, however.
 It can be no more than 100% of the recording fee that was in effect when Act 137 became law, in February 1993.
-Even if a county has raised its recording fees since then it can not raise the housing fund fee (other than Philadelphia).
+Even if a county has raised its recording fees since then it cannot raise the housing fund fee (other than Philadelphia).
 Removing the February 1993 restriction would allow counties to increase fees up to the current recording fee level and provide more resources for homes within reach of their residents.

-4. Help Long-Time Residents Gain Clear Title
+5. Help Long-Time Residents Gain Clear Title

 6. Enable Local Tax Abatement for Mixed-Use Development.

 HB 758 provides for Tax Abatements for Mixed-Used Developments.
 Current law covers residential tax abatements and, in a separate statute, commercial; mixed-used developments are not covered.
 This bill would address that problem and help incentivize investments in older communities.

 7. Establish a Code Enforcement Grants Program